 A certain clingy type may be present in those who are overly attached to their loved ones.
 People with an anxious, concerned attachment style frequently seek out other people to complete them.
 They exhibit this clingy behavior.
 They may alienate people due to their clinginess, which heightens feelings of insecurity and encourages more clingy behavior.

 #2.
 Issues of the Past

-Clingy behavior can occasionally be influenced by the past. in a Psychology Today article, trust issues from early life can sometimes be the cause of clinginess in their relationships.
+Clingy behavior can occasionally be influenced by the past.
+In a Psychology Today article, trust issues from early life can sometimes be the cause of clinginess in relationships.
 Most kids discover that their parents always return after taking a break.
 A vast array of less profound experiences, such as abuse and neglect, can prevent this lesson from sinking in.